Olamieee/Kinyarwanda-Hatespeech-Detection/README.md

 1. Go to `chrome://extensions/`
 2. Enable **Developer Mode** (top right)
 3. Click **Load Unpacked**
-4. Select the `extension/` folder
+4. Select the `RHD_extension/` folder

 ### Step 2: Use the Extension

+- Highlight Kinyarwanda text
 - Click the extension icon in Chrome toolbar
-- Paste or highlight Kinyarwanda text
 - Click **Analyze**
 - Classification result will display below

-> Note: Extension communicates with local server (e.g., Streamlit app) via `localhost`.
+> Note: Extension communicates either with local server via `localhost` or deployed server via the url.
 Ensure the web app is running before using the extension.

 ---